rasmushellumit/chibisafe/README.md

 ## Changes from the original fork
-Makes it so the docker-compose file works with portainer and removes the need for nginx.
+- Makes it so the docker-compose file works properly with Portainer and removes the need for Nginx.
 (Use your own reverse proxy host ex.
 Nginx Proxy Manger, Traefik, Apache, etc.)[IpOfContainer:5000]
-Adds Ulalou's IOS Shortcut in the footer
+- Adds Ulalou's IOS Shortcut in the footer

 ##